 Please go to student.ufl.edu > Enrollment Verifications (on the left menu) > Request official Verification.
 This will generate a PDF for current and future registration.

 Financial aid may be available for students who qualify.
 If you are a veteran seeking financial aid, visit UF’s Veterans Office of the University Registrar: Information for Veterans web site.
-Some shelters are willing to raise funds from private donors to sponsor advanced training for shelter veterinarians.
 Click here to view more about employer reimbursement.
 You might also be eligible for private education loans.
 We recommend that you do an Internet search for “private education loans” to find out who will fund part-time graduate students.
 You can also contact the University of Florida’s Office for Student Financial Affairs for more information.

 No, your transcripts and diploma will not have any indication that you are an online student.